-You can attain these positions by visiting the studio websites job listings, but all too often it’s easier to be creative and find the number of the studio mailroom and inquire about possible openings.
+You can attain these positions by visiting the studio website job listings.
+Still, all too often, it’s easier to be creative and find the number of the studio mailroom and inquire about possible openings.

 Access and networking.

-Mailroom clerks have a lot of access to the studio and often enjoy the freedom of being out and about throughout most of the day (unless they are in the department sorting), but the key benefit to this position is the enhanced interaction with the individuals that play such an important role in a screenwriter’s success — assistants.
+Mailroom clerks have a lot of access to the studio.
+They often enjoy the freedom of being out and about throughout most of the day (unless they are in the department sorting).
+Still, the key benefit to this position is the enhanced interaction with the individuals that play such an essential role in a screenwriter’s success — assistants.

 Assistants are the doorway to the powers that be.
 Everything goes through them, including query letters, scripts, etc. If you befriend an assistant to a major player (development executive or producer), as Johnny Depp said in Donnie Brasco, “Fuhgeddaboudit.”

-While you still need the right concept and script, this is a door that is open for so many in the mail room clerk positions.
-Relationships are made because they see these assistants each and every day on a regular basis.
-They are often — but not always — around the same age and the small talk between the two is often a welcome break from both of their normal day-to-day duties.
+While you still need the right concept and script, this is a door that is open for so many in the mailroom clerk positions.
+Relationships are made because they see these assistants each and every day regularly.
+They are often — but not always — around the same age, and the small talk between the two is often a welcome break from both of their normal day-to-day duties.

-Studio offices and production companies based on the lot utilize interns on a regular basis throughout the year (mostly during the summer).
+Studio offices and production companies based on the lot utilize interns regularly throughout the year (mostly during the summer).
 While some may be tempted to put them lower in the hierarchy, they rise above the previous jobs because of the access, networking, and potential for promotion into full-time positions.

-A majority of the time, with a few exceptions, you need to be enrolled in college in order to take advantage of internships, which can be found in the studio websites job listings.
+A majority of the time, with a few exceptions, you need to be enrolled in college to take advantage of internships, which can be found in the studio websites job listings.

 A little bit of everything.
 Answering phones, making copies, delivering documents and packages to the mailroom and other studio offices, getting lunch, getting coffee, etc. However, interns also learn how to field incoming queries and write studio coverage for incoming scripts.

-Access, networking, mentoring, and consideration for possible promotions.
+Access, networking, mentoring, and consideration of possible promotions.

 Possibly the best benefit is that you’ll learn how to write studio coverage.
 You’ll usually be tasked with reading a few scripts a week.

 You are then asked to write studio coverage on them.
 A majority of the scripts you read will be easy passes.
-Since internships only last for a short amount of time, it’s very rare that you’ll find gems (And it’s likely that you’re getting the worst of the bunch as an intern), however, you’ll be learning a lot of the general guidelines and expectations of the film industry.
-This is key information that will help you with your own work down the road.
+Since internships only last for a short amount of time, you’ll rarely find gems (And you’re likely getting the worst of the bunch as an intern).
+However, you’ll be learning a lot of the general guidelines and expectations of the film industry.
+This is vital information that will help you with your own work down the road.

 Beyond that, if you collaborate well with the powers that be and showcase an excellent work ethic and attitude, chances are you may just nab yourself a full-time position as an assistant.

 This is the coveted full-time position in any branch of studio or production company operations.
-Assistants work directly under the powers that be and it happens to be one of the most powerful positions in the film industry, at least in relation to screenwriters trying to get their script read.
+Assistants work directly under the powers that be, and it happens to be one of the most powerful positions in the film industry, at least concerning screenwriters trying to get their script read.